Xavier-Shaw/CS207-Digiatal-Design-Project/README.md

 - Displays "SUSTech", "CS207"
 - Displays the Student Ids of group members
 - Displays a flowing light of "HELLO"
-- Plays a song by beeping
+- Plays a song by buzzer

 Decode Mode: